Yanma Best Moveset

 Speed Boost is what you want on Yanma.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Compound Eyes, Frisk) work on paper but Speed Boost is what makes Yanma worth using.

 Base 95 Speed is workable.
 Faster than some, slower than many.
-On offense, Yanma is leaning toward the special side (base 75 Sp.
-Atk).
+On offense, Yanma is a mixed attacker with base 65 Attack and 75 Sp.
+Atk.
 Defensively?
 Fragile, can't afford to take many hits.
 Best used as a pivot.

 You can run Yanma through the first few routes without issues.
 390 BST won't carry you far though.
 Get it to Yanmega as fast as you can.